-Our Grand Rounds are held Wednesday mornings from 8 a.m.
-9 a.m.
-September through June.
-Topics vary, from the state of the hospital, to case conferences, to speakers brought in from other institutions around the country, and much more.
-Residents are expected to attend every Grand Rounds session, with the exception of scheduled off days.
+Our Grand Rounds are held Wednesday mornings from 8-9 a.m., September through June.
+Topics vary, from the state of the hospital to case conferences to speakers brought in from other institutions around the country, and much more.
+Residents’ time is protected to attend Grand Rounds.

-These same days, the senior resident morning conference, also referred to as intake conference, involves patient case presentations from residents that are currently on the inpatient wards.
-This conference is also attended by multiple faculty members, both from subspecialty services and from general medicine.
-These case conferences focus more on differential diagnosis and discussion, when compared to the intern case reports.
+Intake conference involves patient-case presentations from residents who are currently on the inpatient and outpatient wards.
+Faculty members also attend this conference, both from subspecialty services and from general medicine.
+These case conferences focus more on differential diagnosis and discussion.

 Patient Safety Conference

-This conference is held once a month in place of noon conference.
-It is led by one or two of the third year residents and a faculty mentor, and often focuses on one particular case in which patient safety was at risk, or where harm occurred.
+This conference is held once a month in place of a noon conference, led by one or two of the third-year residents and a faculty mentor.
+The conference often focuses on one particular case in which patient safety was at risk or where the harm occurred.
 This conference focuses on systematic changes that can be made to improve patient outcomes.

 All services also have their own conferences.
 Residents attend and participate when they are on the subspecialty service, when one of their patients is discussed by the division, or simply when they have an interest and are available to attend.